qwshen/spark-etl-framework/docs/file-reader.md

 - The options are optional.
 - The schema is optional.
 If specified, it must be in ddl-schema format.
 If the schema is defined in a file, please use ddlSchemaFile with the file-name as the value.
 - The fileUri is the full path from where objects are loaded.
-- The multiUriSeparator specifies the character to split the fileUri to multiple paths so all objects from multiple paths are loaded
+- The multiUriSeparator specifies the character to split the fileUri into multiple paths so all objects from multiple paths are loaded

 Actor Class: `com.qwshen.etl.source.FileReader`